howtographql/howtographql/content/backend/graphql-python/6-error-handling.md

         user = get_user(context) or None
         if not user:
             #1
-            raise Exception('You must be logged to vote!')
+            raise GraphQLError('You must be logged to vote!')

         link = Link.objects.filter(id=input.get('link_id')).first()
         if not link: